Medication

 Psychology Today article on serotonin

-(b) Reduced Overall Tension
+(2) Reduced Overall Tension

-(c) Numbness Effect
+(3) Numbness Effect

-SSRIs, and some other medications, can create a numb or emotionally blunted feeling.
-This doesn’t stop intrusive thoughts from appearing, but it reduces the emotional impact they have, leading to a noticeable drop in anxiety.
+This numbness effect doesn’t stop intrusive thoughts from appearing, but it reduces the emotional impact they have, leading to a noticeable drop in anxiety.

 But this reduced anxiety comes at a cost — the same numbness that dulls fear and worry can also lessen positive emotions, making everyday experiences such as eating food less enjoyable.